qyurila/inventorysorter/README.md

 - The core functionality is not changed from the original, which means:

 > The mod requires installation on both client and server to function.
-It makes no attempt to sort in the client, rather delegating all work to the server.
+> It makes no attempt to sort in the client, rather delegating all work to the server.
-This means it is very reliable and very fast.
-It should work with all containers (and maybe too many), and tries to respect canExtract/isItemValid (it will avoid slots that are marked that way).
+> This means it is very reliable and very fast.
+It should work with all containers (and maybe too many),

-- The 1.18.2 version now **works with Sophisticated Backpacks/Storages** and other mods that have **increased stack size**.
-(1.19.2 already worked with it)
-- Made a failsafe to prevent items from being deleted in some cases, such as Curios slots etc.
-  - TODO: Make a PR for the original repo, after testing enough
+> and tries to respect canExtract/isItemValid (it will avoid slots that are marked that way).

 ## Thanks to